 Girl with spinning wheel (1954) Johan van Berkel

 Since 1954 there is a facing brick on the corner of this school on which a Girl with spinning wheel is shown.
-Around the corner there is another facing brick with the text: '4e industrial school for girls".
-The facing brick of the girl sits at eye level next to an entrance gate to the schoolyard and is 80 x 80 cm tall.
-The relief was made by sculptor Johan van Berkel.
-The work depicts diligence and modesty, which was considered for the girls' school that once sat here.
-Under the girl is a small sign with the text: "on 31 May 1954 unveiled by Liesbeth Drost'.
+Around the corner against it is another facing brick with the text: '4e industrial school for girls'.
+The girl's facing brick is located at eye level next to an entrance gate to the schoolyard and measures 80 x 80 cm.
+The relief was created by sculptor Johan van Berkel.
+The work depicts industriousness and modesty, which was considered to be what the girls' school once housed here.
+Below the girl is a small sign with the text: 'on 31 May 1954 unveiled by Liesbeth Drost'.

 Johan van Berkel (1913-1956) was a Dutch sculptor.
 Between 1927 and 1937 he learned the art of sculpting in the evening classes at the Academy of Visual Arts and Technical Sciences in Rotterdam.
 He was a plasterer during the day and later taught at a technical school.
 He was described as a promising artist at the time, but he died at a relatively young age.